pz1/ZWayModules/Mathematica/README.md

 For example you can now simply convert a Celsius sensor to Fahrenheit by choosing the values 1.8 and 32 respectively for constant_1 and const_2.

+##Installation

+The prefered way of installing this module is via the "Zwave.me App Store" available in 2.2.0 and higher.
+For stable module releases no access token is required.
+If you want to test the latest pre-releases use 'pz1' as app store access token.

 ##License
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.